A glimpse at Redwood Trust Inc.'s potential climb to old highs - The Dwinnex

 Dividends & Splits

-The forward annual dividend rate for RWT is 0.92, which was 0.00 in the trailing 12 months.
-Against a Trailing Annual Dividend Yield of 0.00%, it implies a Forward Annual Dividend Yield of 16.20%.
+With its trailing 12-month dividend rate of 0.92, RWT has a forward annual dividend rate of 0.92.
+Against a Trailing Annual Dividend Yield of 16.28%, it implies a Forward Annual Dividend Yield of 16.28%.
 The stock’s 5-year Average Dividend Yield is 9.45.

 Earnings Estimates

-The company has 6 analysts who recommend its stock at the moment.
+As of right now, 6 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0.11 for the current quarter, with a high estimate of $0.15 and a low estimate of $0.02, while EPS last year was -$0.85.
 The consensus estimate for the next quarter is $0.13, with high estimates of $0.17 and low estimates of $0.09.

 Analysts are recommending an EPS of between $0.67 and $0.29 for the fiscal current year, implying an average EPS of $0.46.
 EPS for the following year is $0.81, with 5 analysts recommending between $1.01 and $0.6.